SpaceMaster85/precision_landing_aruco/README.md

 ros2 run precision_landing landing_node
 ```

-### 3. Provide ArUco Markers
+### 3. Provide Pose Messages

-Ensure that the ArUco markers are visible and detected by the camera.
+Ensure that the Pose Messages are provided to the ROS topic /target_pose
+I recommend to use ARUCO markers.
+See https://github.com/SpaceMaster85/aruco_id_checker and https://github.com/namo-robotics/aruco_markers

 ---